regisftm/owasp-toronto/demo/05-security-policy.md

 </pre>

 ### Rules
-Each policy can contain one or more rule, these rules can affect traffics that are incoming `ingress` or outgoing `egress`.
+Each policy can contain one or more rule; these rules can affect traffics that are incoming `ingress` or outgoing `egress`.

 An ingress rule example: